Food ServicesUpper Merion Area Middle School610-205-88142018-2019

 The Food Service Department’s primary goal is to provide your child with healthy, attractive, and tasty meals which comply with all state and federal nutritional guidelines and regulations.

-Following the standards of the Healthy Hunger-Free Kids Act of 2010, most of our grain based products such as bread, pizza crusts, and sub rolls are whole grain rich; all milk is low-fat or fat free; all salad dressings are low-fat, and we do not fry any foods.
+Following the standards of the Healthy Hunger-Free Kids Act of 2010, most of our grain based products such as bread, pizza crusts, and sub rolls are whole grain rich, all milk is low-fat or fat free, and we do not fry any foods.
 Please strongly encourage your child to take complete balanced meals that include fruits, vegetables, and milk.

 Starting off the day with a good breakfast helps your child stay alert and focused in class which improves academic performance.
 Please remember that a complete breakfast is available at every school!
-Check the website for menus.
-We will be starting a Breakfast Cart at the Student Entrance of the Middle School where “Grab and Go” breakfasts will be available to be eaten in the classroom during the first 10 minutes of school each day.
+Check the website for menus and where your student can get their breakfast.

 The District’s 4-week cycle menu is posted on the website and is also available in each school’s main office.
 This menu lists the daily special for the entire year.
 Menus are also posted on each school’s web page and on Sapphire (for Middle and High Schools).
 The Food Service Department plans to have a couple of special meals this year, so please stay tuned for upcoming information about those.